AdaCore/gnatstudio/docs/users_guide/projects.rst

 Project Naming
 --------------

-This is the first page displayed by all the wizard and is where you enter the name and location of the project to create.
+This is the first page displayed by all the wizards and is where you enter the name and location of the project to create.
 The name must be a valid Ada identifier (starting with a letter, optionally followed by a series of digits, letters or underscores).
 Spaces and reserved Ada keywords are not allowed.
 If the name is invalid, GPS displays an error message when you press the :guilabel:`Forward` button.

-You can create child projects created from this dialog.
+You can create child projects from this dialog.
 These are projects whose name is of the form :samp:`Parent.Child`.
 GPS automatically generates the dependency on the parent project.